Online Price Competition under Generalized Linear Demands: Introduction

-\paragraph{Connection to contextual bandits -- and a timing asymmetry.} One may view $\mathbf{p}_{-i}^{(t)}$ at any instant $t$ as the ``context" for seller $i$, linking our problem to contextual bandits \citep{chu2011contextual, agrawal2013thompson, chakraborty2023thompson, kim2023double} and to the nonlinear Cournot structure \citep{cournot1838recherches, saloner1987cournot}.
-However, unlike standard contextual bandits -- where the context is observed \emph{before} the action is taken -- in our market the sellers post prices simultaneously and observe $\mathbf{p}_{-i}^{(t)}$ only \emph{after} choosing $p_i^{(t)}$.
-This endogeneity/delay in the ``context" prevents a direct application of the elliptical potential lemma \citep{carpentier2020elliptical}, a staple in bandit regret analyses.
-We resolve this by adapting the analysis to our timing, recovering an appropriate potential-type bound (see \cref{lemma:Elliptical-Lemma}) that enables regret control despite the delayed feedback structure, which arises as a natural consequence of the competitive multi-seller set-up we consider in this paper.
+\textbf{\underline{Main idea}: connection to adversarial contextual bandits and a timing asymmetry.} Our key idea is to interpret $\mathbf{p}_{-i}^{(t)}$ as the \emph{context} faced by seller $i$ at round $t$, thereby connecting our setting to the literature on contextual bandits \citep{chu2011contextual, agrawal2013thompson, chakraborty2023thompson, kim2023double} and, more broadly, to nonlinear Cournot competition \citep{cournot1838recherches, saloner1987cournot}.
+Our model, however, differs from the standard contextual bandit framework in two important respects.
+First, in contextual bandits the context is typically exogenous, whereas here $\mathbf{p}_{-i}^{(t)}$ is endogenous: it evolves as a function of past prices and therefore of past demand shocks.
+Second, in classical contextual bandits the context is observed before the action is chosen, while in our market sellers move simultaneously, so seller $i$ observes $\mathbf{p}_{-i}^{(t)}$ only after choosing $p_i^{(t)}$.
+This timing asymmetry rules out a direct application of standard contextual-bandit analyses, particularly those based on the elliptical potential lemma \citep{carpentier2020elliptical}, which underlies many regret bounds.
+To overcome this difficulty, we adapt the analysis to the simultaneous-move setting and derive a suitable elliptical-type bound (see \cref{lemma:Elliptical-Lemma}) that still delivers regret control under delayed context observation.